 The Royal Typewriter Baseball Club of Hartford

-Back when most manufacturing companies organized baseball clubs, one of the longest running teams in the Nutmeg State was Royal Typewriter of Hartford.
+Back when most manufacturing companies organized baseball clubs, one of the longest running teams in Connecticut was Royal Typewriter of Hartford.
 In 1908, Royal Typewriter moved operations from Brooklyn, New York, to New Park Avenue on Hartford’s western edge.
-Along with their crosstown rival, Underwood Typewriter Company, Royal’s relocation made Hartford the “Typewriter Capital of the World.”
+Along with their crosstown competitor, Underwood Typewriter Company, Royal Typewriter’s relocation made Hartford the “Typewriter Capital of the World.”
+That same year, the Royal Baseball Club joined the city’s lively amateur scene.
+Ownership built a baseball diamond next to their facility, supplied uniforms and the Royals would become a local powerhouse for the next four decades.

 1908 Royals vs. Criterions Hartford, CT